 Tutorial: install IBridgePy and run an example

-For Mac or Ubuntu user, please DO NOT install Anaconda.
-IBridgePy support Ubuntu native Python 2.7 64-bit and Mac native Python 2.7 64-bit.
+For Ubuntu users, please DO NOT install Anaconda.
+IBridgePy supports Ubuntu plain Python 2.7 or 3.7 64-bit.

 Step 1: Download IBridgePy to your local folder